rickstaa/panda-autograsp/docs/source/install/install.rst

     As ROS doesn't play nicely with anaconda I wrote a small `ROS Conda_wrapper <https://github.com/rickstaa/.ros_conda_wrapper>`_.
     Unfortunately, I wasn't yet able to solve all the problems caused case by this CONDA ROS incompatibility.
-You are therfore currently advised to use a `Virtualenv <https://virtualenv.pypa.io/en/stable/>`_
+You are therefore currently advised to use a `Virtualenv <https://virtualenv.pypa.io/en/stable/>`_
     instead.